 Valence House Museum

-Valence House is now closed until 2021.
+Valence House is currently closed.
 More information is available on the Valence House website.

 Valence House Museum is the only surviving manor house in Dagenham.
 It dates back to medieval times, is still partially surrounded by a moat and has a collection of nearly 30,000 items.
 Admission is free and the Guardian voted it as one of the 50 best free things to do in London!

 Exciting galleries tell the story of Barking and Dagenham and its people throughout the ages.

 Highlights on display include the Dagenham Idol, (on loan from Colchester and Ipswich Museum) whalebones believed to be from the lower jaw of a Common Greenland Whale and the Fanshawe family portraits, which are one of the best collections of gentry portraits in the Britain.

 As well as exploring the museum, you can unwind in their tranquil gardens which include a herb garden and a World War Two ‘Dig for Victory’ garden, which includes a replica Anderson Shelter, enjoy some tasty treats at their Oasis cafe and find out more about the places and people of Barking and Dagenham at the Barking and Dagenham Archives and Local Studies Centre.